trophia/admblib/README.md

 Don't expect well documented code.
 If others find this useful, and there is some demand, then that may change.

-Some of the function here are implemented elsewhere (e.g statlib that comes with ADMB) but they may be reimplemented here to math naming and/or calling conventions.
+Some of the function here are implemented elsewhere (e.g statlib that comes with ADMB) but they may be reimplemented here to meet naming and/or calling conventions.

 Nokome Bentley